1. Home

 12. Update iOS

-It’s essential to update your iOS to the latest version.
+It’s essential to update iOS to the latest version.
 Apart from keeping you safe from the latest cyber threats, software updates let you try new features.
-If iMessage gets a bug fix and you don’t update your iOS, you could have issues signing in.
-To check for and install new updates:
+If iMessage gets a bug fix and you don’t update iOS to install it, you could have issues signing in to iMessage.
+Updating out of a beta version of iOS can also be useful for correcting this error.

 iPhone update screen